shawncplus/phpcomplete.vim/README.md

          Plugin 'shawncplus/phpcomplete.vim'
  3. Source your `.vimrc` with `:so %` or otherwise reload your vim
- 4. Run the `:PluginInstall` commmand
+ 4. Run the `:PluginInstall` command

 ## Usage
 If you're new to auto-completion in Vim, we recommend reading our ["Beginner's Guide"](GUIDE.md).